Yomna-moustafa/Banking-system/README.md

 # Banking system
 #**Description **
 #This is a banking recording system that manage a client & admin account and give the basic serves that needed .
-Project in c++ and using <fstream> library for saving input data
+Project in c++ and using file  for saving input data

   ________________________________________________________________________________________________________________________________________________________________________________
 #**Features**